pixelc-linux/documentation/README.md

 There is also `mmcblk0boot0` and `mmcblk0boot1` where the bootloader resides.
 You cannot alter those.

-Generally, three locations can be chosen for your root filesystem:
+Generally, two locations can be chosen for your root filesystem:

-- `mmcblk0p4` aka `/system` - this replaces Android entirely.
-3.76GB is a bit
-  on the small side for a desktop Linux system.
-- `mmcblk0p7` aka `/data` - leaves Android in `/system`.
-Keep in mind that Android tries to encrypt `/data`, which results in the root filesystem not being mountable by the Linux kernel afterwards, and this is yet unsolved.
+- `mmcblk0p4` aka `/system` - this replaces Android system partition while not doing anything to `/data`.
+You can utilize `/data` for example for your home directory afterwards, but keep in mind that `/system` only has less than 4 gigabytes in size, so it's not too much space for an entire desktop operating system, which may limit how much you can install.
+- `mmcblk0p7` aka `/data` - replaces your user data partition while not using `/system`.
+This gives you significantly more space and you can repurpose `/system` for something else if you want.

+Android by default encrypts `/data`, so you will need to unencrypt the partition from TWRP if you wish to make use of it.
+There is currently no support for mounting Android-encrypted `/data` from either ramdisk or the running system.
+Keep in mind that removing encryption from it will wipe all your user data.

+If you boot back into Android with unencrypted `/data`, it will attempt to reencrypt the partition by default.
+It has been suggested that by modifying Android's `/etc/fstab`, you can disable that.

+There is a third way that will be supported in the future:

-- a loop image on `mmcblk0p7` - lets you keep your Android user data as well, by storing the rootfs in an image file (can be sparse to save space) with a filesystem in it; needs a custom initramfs which will first mount `/data` and then the filesystem in the image.
-Has the same encryption issue as above.
+- a loop image on `mmcblk0p7` - lets you keep your Android user data as well, by storing the rootfs in an image file (can be sparse to save space) with a filesystem in it.

-The recommended way is to replace Android entirely and put your filesystem on `/data`; this gives you the most space.
-However, it leaves `/system` unused unless you can find a use for it (swap, separate storage space...)
+Any "dual-booting" approach will need a custom initramfs which is currently not supported.
+One obstacle is getting the system to boot at all that way;
+another is getting it to work with Android without using `fastboot` to boot every time.

+The recommended way to install is to wipe your Android setup and use `/data` for your root file system; then you can repurpose `/system` for something else, such as swap space or additional storage.
+It is not recommended to try to mess with the partition table to merge the partitions.

 #### Device preparation